 Who can apply?

-Current full-time or part-time undergraduate and graduate students eligible to work in the United States are welcome to apply.
+Current full-time or part-time undergraduate or graduate students authorized to work off-campus in the United States are welcome to apply.
 The Foundation is committed to recruiting a diverse cohort of interns and is proud to be an equal opportunity employer.
 The Foundation does not discriminate against any person on the basis of race, color, sex, religion, age, sexual orientation, gender identity or expression, marital or parental status, creed, national origin, citizenship status, disability, medical condition, pregnancy, ancestry, genetic information, military service, veteran status, or any other protected category under local, state, or federal law.
 We encourage qualified persons of all backgrounds to apply.
-If you are a qualified candidate with a disability, you may contact us at [email protected] during the next application period if you require a reasonable accommodation to complete this application.
+If you are a qualified candidate with a disability who requires a reasonable accommodation to complete the application, you may contact us at [email protected].

-The Foundation will provide interns with a stipend and reimbursements for a portion of the expenses directly related to their internship.
-Please note the Foundation will not provide relocation or housing assistance.
+The Foundation will provide interns with a stipend for a portion of the expenses directly related to their internship.